Kong/docs.konghq.com/app/gateway-oss/2.5.x/configuration.md

 #### cluster_ca_cert

-The trusted CA certificate file in PEM format used to verify the `cluster_cert`.
+The trusted CA certificate file in PEM format used for Control Plane to verify Data Plane's certificate and Data Plane to verify Control Plane's certificate.

-Required if `cluster_mtls` is set to `pki`, ignored otherwise.
+Required on data plane if `cluster_mtls` is set to `pki`.

+If Control Plane certificate is issued by a well known CA, user can set `lua_ssl_trusted_certificate=system` on Data Plane and leave this field empty.

+This field is ignored if `cluster_mtls` is set to `shared`.

 Default: none